Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

-# Upgrading your shaders
+# Upgrading your Shaders

-If your Project uses shaders from the built-in render pipeline, and you want to [switch your Project to use the Universal Render Pipeline instead](installing-universalrp-into-an-existing-project), you must convert those Shaders to the Universal RP Shaders.
-This is because built-in Lit shaders are not compatible with Universal RP Shaders.
-For an overview of the mapping between built-in shaders and Universal RP Shaders, see [Shader mappings](#shader-mappings).
+If your Project uses shaders from the built-in render pipeline, and you want to [switch your Project to use the Universal Render Pipeline instead](installing-universalrp-into-an-existing-project), you must convert those Shaders to the URP Shaders.
+This is because built-in Lit shaders are not compatible with URP Shaders.
+For an overview of the mapping between built-in shaders and URP Shaders, see [Shader mappings](#shader-mappings).

 To upgrade built-in Shaders:

 1. Open your Project in Unity, and go to __Edit__ > __Render Pipeline__ > **Universal Render Pipeline**.
-2. According to your needs, select either __Upgrade Project Materials to Universal RP Materials__ or __Upgrade Selected Materials to Universal RP Materials__.
+2. According to your needs, select either __Upgrade Project Materials to URP Materials__ or __Upgrade Selected Materials to URP Materials__.

 **Note:** These changes cannot be undone.
 Backup your Project before you upgrade it.